 The policies are applied with the following priority:

-- If a protocol policy is defined, the protocol policy is applied
+- If a application policy is defined, the application policy is applied

-- If the protocol protocol policy is set to Default and a category policy is defined, then the category policy is applied
+- If the application policy is set to Default and a category policy is defined, then the category policy is applied

-- If both the protocol and category protocols are set to Default, then the Fallback Policy of the user is applied
+- If both the application and category are set to Default, then the Fallback Policy of the user is applied

 As an example, supposing a Social Network policy is set to Slow Pass, and a Facebook policy to drop, all the Facebook flow will be dropped, while other social networks like Twitter will pass and they will be limited according to the Slow Pass bandwidth class.

-There is an easy way to verify which policy would be applied to some protocol, the Policies Test page.
+There is an easy way to verify which policy would be applied to some application, the Policies Test page.